Palm Oil Deforestation: Economic and Environmental Consequences

 Large-scale clearing of tropical forests for palm oil plantations releases reasonable amounts of carbon dioxide into the atmosphere.

-These forests, which act as vital carbon sinks, absorbing carbon.
-The loss of these carbon sinks add to global warming, as a portion of the world’s stored carbon is released back into the atmosphere.
+These forests, which act as vital carbon sinks, absorb carbon.
+The loss of these carbon sinks adds to global warming, as a portion of the world’s stored carbon is released back into the atmosphere.

 Soil Degradation